HomeGoogle DocsSpreadsheetHow to Reference Another Sheet in Conditional Formatting in Google Sheets (Using...

-The INDIRECT function is essential when creating a conditional formatting rule that references cells across different sheet tabs in Google Sheets.
+The INDIRECT function is essential when you want to apply conditional formatting based on data from another sheet in Google Sheets.

 =INDIRECT("Student Group!A1")